 Day 2 – The courting pair

 Today, two tigers were found courting in Kisli area.
-When we arrived on the elephant back, the tigress came out in the open and stayed in plain view sniffing the air, before disappearing back into the forest.
-The mahout urged the elephant to continue slowly walking through the forest and suddenly a large male sprang out from his hiding place under a thick bush.
+When we arrived, riding on the elephant’s back, the tigress came out in the open and stayed in plain view sniffing the air before disappearing back into the forest.
+The mahout urged the elephant to continue slowly walking through the forest, and suddenly, a large male sprang out from his hiding place under a thick bush.
 He bared his teeth and roared at us before running off back into the cover of the thick jungle.

 Unfortunately, the mahout kept urging the elephant to follow the tigers and the cats were getting quite irritated.
 As much as I wanted to see the beautiful cats again, I had no desire to forcefully intrude on their private lives.